-Municipality of Heerlen saves €1 million a year through smart reuse of materials.
+The municipality of Heerlen saves €1 million per year through smart reuse of materials.

-The municipality of Heerlen is going to save one million euros each year.
+The municipality of Heerlen will save one million euros every year.
 This is stated in the new budget.
-The savings will come from a new way of working: smartly reusing materials from municipal buildings, roads and other projects.
-This is also called circular materials management.
+The savings will be achieved through a new way of working: smart reuse of materials from municipal buildings, roads, and other projects.
+This is also known as circular material management.

-Casper Gelderblom, Alderman environment and circularity: ''Circular material management is not only good for the environment, but also for the municipal coffers.
-Heerlen is showing that it can be done.''
-With this approach, Heerlen is a frontrunner: the first in Limburg and one of the first municipalities nationwide.
+Casper Gelderblom, Alderman and Circularity: "Circular material management is not only good for the environment, but also for the municipal coffers.
+Heerlen is showing that it can be done."
+With this approach, Heerlen is a frontrunner: the first in Limburg and one of the first municipalities in the country.

 From waste to raw material

-What first seemed like demolition waste is now proving valuable.
-By previewing what materials will be released, what condition they are in and when they will be available, the municipality can reuse them or sell them through a circular marketplace.
-In this way, demolition turns from a cost into a source of value.
+What initially appeared to be demolition waste has now proven to be valuable.
+By assessing in advance which materials will be released, their condition, and when they will be available, the municipality can reuse or sell them via a circular marketplace.
+This transforms demolition from a cost item into a source of value.

 Material flows

 The demolition itself still costs money.
-That's not what this approach is about.
-The profit is in what happens after demolition.
-By properly mapping out the material flows in advance, Heerlen can limit the costs of dismantling, transport and storage.
+That is not the focus of this approach.
+The profit lies in what happens after the demolition.
+By clearly identifying the material flows in advance, Heerlen can limit the costs of dismantling, transport, and storage.

-The annual savings of one million euros is deliberately still calculated conservatively.
-Studies of public spaces and over 170 municipal buildings show that the actual value can be much higher.
-The municipality chooses to build this up step by step.
+The annual savings of one million euros are deliberately calculated conservatively.
+Research into public spaces and more than 170 municipal buildings shows that the actual value could be much higher.
+The municipality has opted to build this up step by step.

 More grip and security

 The approach also provides greater certainty.
-Until now, reuse of materials often depended on chance.
-As a result, the market was unpredictable.
-With this new approach, the municipality can plan and prepare projects better.
+Until now, the reuse of materials was often dependent on chance.
+This made the market unpredictable.
+With this new approach, the municipality can make plans and prepare projects more effectively.

 Future-oriented and sustainable

 The municipality needs to purchase fewer new materials and is less vulnerable to price increases and shortages.
 The approach also contributes to climate goals.
-Thus Heerlen shows that working circularly is good for the planet as well as for the wallet.
+In this way, Heerlen demonstrates that circular working is good for the planet and for the wallet.

 Collaboration and innovation

-Where demolition used to be the end point, in Heerlen it is now a starting point.
-Dismantling, storage and transport are now part of a smart system.
-The new approach was developed together with the Meaconomy Foundation and the Brightlands Smart Services Campus.
+Where demolition used to be the end point, it is now a starting point in Heerlen.
+Disassembly, storage, and transport are now part of a smart system.
+The new approach was developed in collaboration with the Meaconomy Foundation and the Brightlands Smart Services Campus.